FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/lockedaccount.png" alt="The login screen for a user whose account has been locked." class="img-fluid" figure=false %}

 Of course, people can change.
-So you can unlock them at any point, either using the admin console or the [FusionAuth API](https://fusionauth.io/docs/v1/tech/apis/users#reactivate-a-user).
+So you can unlock an account at any point, either using the admin console as we did above, or with the [FusionAuth API](https://fusionauth.io/docs/v1/tech/apis/users#reactivate-a-user).

 ### Admin users

 If you want to have your admin users use the SSO server as well, you need to do a bit more configuration.
-If you do this, you can grant administrative privileges to multiple applications from the SSO server and have one single place to go when someone joins or leaves your organization.
+With these settings, you can grant administrative privileges to one or more applications from the SSO server and have a single place to update user information when someone joins or leaves your organization.

-We'll need to go back to the application in FusionAuth.
-We'll want to add an admin role for this application.
-Associating this role with a user or a group is how they'll have access to the admin functionality of nodebb.
+We'll need to return to the application in FusionAuth.
+We'll add an admin role for this application.

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/setting-up-admin-role.png" alt="Adding the admin role to the nodebb application." class="img-fluid" figure=false %}

-Then give the user you created the admin role, from the user edit page.
+For this tutorial, we'll associate the user you previously created with the admin role.
+We do this on the user edit page.
 This role will be passed to nodebb.
 That will allow this user access to the nodebb admin screens.
 When you are done, the role should be shown on the user's page:

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/user-with-admin-role.png" alt="The user is associated with the admin role." class="img-fluid" figure=false %}

-Then we need to update the plugin with the correct "Roles claim".
+We also need to update the plugin with the correct "Roles claim".
 Sign in as an admin to nodebb.
-If you disabled local login, you may need to go directly to the local login screen by adding `/login?local=1` to your nodebb base URL, like `http://localhost:4567/login?local=1`.
+If you disabled local login already, you may need to use a special login path; you can always go directly to the local login screen by adding `/login?local=1` to your nodebb base URL: `http://localhost:4567/login?local=1`.

 Update the plugin configuration have the "Roles claim" be `roles` and restart nodebb.

-Now you can log in with this user and view admin pages.
+Now you can log in to nodebb with this user, or any other with the admin role, and view forum admin pages.
+They'll also be able to move topics, edit posts and do all the other tasks needed to keep your todo app forum users happy.

 ### Self registration

-You may want to allow self registration against the SSO server.
+You may want to allow registration with the SSO server.
 This will allow someone who isn't a todo app user to sign up for the forum.
 There they can ask their task management questions; hopefully the community will be welcoming and enthusiastic enough that they'll buy your todo app.

 You can enable this by going to the "Registration" tab of your application in FusionAuth.
-Enable self service registration, but leave the other fields with the default values.
+Enable "Self service registration", but leave the other fields with the default values.

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/enabling-self-registration.png" alt="The application screen with self registration enabled." class="img-fluid" figure=false %}

 Then they'll see a registration prompt on the login page: "Don't have an account?
 Create an account".
+When the click on this, they'll be prompted to register, as you can see below:

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/user-registration.png" alt="The registration screen when self registration has been enabled." class="img-fluid" figure=false %}

-After they create the account, they'll be logged in.
+After they create an account, they'll be logged in.
+At this point, they'd only have an account in the nodebb application, not in the todo app application.

 ## Conclusion